 Fieldwork and Practicum Requirements

 For the ECSE specialist added endorsement, a total of 800 hours of fieldwork/practica is typically required.
 Approximately 300 hours of fieldwork are associated with course assignments; 500 hours of intense, culminating practica occur toward the end of the second year of study.
 Depending on previous experience, up to one credit of practicum may be waived in the added endorsement program.
+Students must pass three required Praxis exams (5691, 5024, & 5205) prior to enrolling in their final practicum.
+These exams are required by the Colorado Department of Education for ECSE licensing.
+More information located here.

 Program Requirements and Courses